SodaFMR/SPI-DECT/README.md

 #### ✅ Status:
 - **Fully functional** for low-frequency transfers.
-- Uses CRC-16 for basic data integrity verification, but there is still room for improvement.
 - Verified to work reliably for proof-of-concept setups.

 #### ⚙️ Configuration: